They Say Nothing Stays the Same

-They Say Nothing Stays the Same (ある船頭の話, Aru Sendō no Hanashi) is a 2019 drama film directed by Joe Odagiri and stars Akira Emoto.
+They Say Nothing Stays the Same (ある船頭の話, Aru Sendō no Hanashi) is a 2019 Japanese drama film directed by Joe Odagiri and stars Akira Emoto.
 In the debut directorial feature by actor Joe Odagiri, the film follows an old ferryman in a remote Meiji era community.
 For years, he has transported people back and forth on a river amid unspoiled beauty.
 His placid and cyclical life is disturbed by the construction of the nearby bridge, and transformed by saving a girl floating in the water.
 Shot by Christopher Doyle and the debut film music feature by Tigran Hamasyan.